darwin642/CLOUD-DEVOPS-HOMELAB/hybrid/readme.en.md

 The most important hybrid integration in the environment is between **On-Premises Active Directory and Microsoft Azure**.

-The AWS and Google Cloud Platform environment is maintained as a separate cloud infrastructure, while still participating in the overall hybrid network through Tailscale.
+The AWS and Google Cloud Platform environments are maintained as a separate cloud infrastructure, while still participating in the overall hybrid network through Tailscale.

 ---